 Dolphins are aquatic mammals that belong to a paraphyletic group of the cetacean order.
 Paraphyletic means it comes from the order’s last common ancestor.
 Most dolphin species can live up to 25 years, and some Bottle Nosed species have been known to live up to 50 years.
 They range greatly in size, from the Maui dolphin measuring up to 1.7 m (5.6 ft) and weighing 50kg (110 lb), to the famous killer whale – also a member of the dolphin family – measuring up to 9.5 m (31ft) and weighing as much as 10 tons.
 Even though most dolphin species prefer warm tropical waters, some, like the Right Whale dolphin prefers colder climates.
 Male dolphins mate with several females every year, while females mate every two to three years.
 Once the female dolphin gives birth, usually during summer or spring, they are the sole careers of their calves.

-Also called tursiops truncatus, is often seen swimming and jumping playfully along visitors’ boats and other small motored-vessels.
+Also called tursiops truncatus, is often seen swimming and jumping playfully along with visitors’ boats and other small motored-vessels.
 They have adapted to the cooler water of the islands by having an extra layer of fat, called blubber, in their bodies to keep them warm.
-Their color fades from a blueish grey at the top to a light grey or white at the bottom.
+Their color fades from a blueish-grey at the top to a light grey or white at the bottom.
 Their torpedo-like shape enables them to swim at high speeds, reaching velocities of 48.3 km (30 mi) per hour.
-They are also known to be very acrobatic in their movements, often times becoming a spectacle to all visitors that are fortunate enough to come upon during their travels.
+They are also known to be very acrobatic in their movements, oftentimes becoming a spectacle to all visitors that are fortunate enough to come upon during their travels.

 Keep Your Eyes Open

-These remarkable creatures remain one of the most rewarding spectacles you can be treated to while on your excursion vessel in the Galapagos.
-Peer over the side of the boat on our outdoor terrace as we’re moving along, and who knows?
+These remarkable creatures remain one of the most rewarding spectacles you can be treated to while on your expedition vessel in the Galapagos.
+Peer over the side of the boat on our the Galapagos as we’re moving along, and who knows?
 They might be there, swimming alongside us, maybe even wondering what we are the same way we marvel at their ways.